mulle-sde/mulle-sourcetree/dox/WALK.md

 To explain filtering we need some terminology.

 * callback     : at each node the walker may execute a callback.
-In the examples above the callback was the 'echo "${MULLE_ADDRESS}'
+In the examples above the callback was the 'echo "${NODE_ADDRESS}'
 * descend      : the walker will read child nodes of a node, if it has a sourcetree
 * visit a node : the walker is contemplating a callback or a descend